-This small 6-unit apartment building in Overtown has been owned by the Bullard family for 30 years.
+This 6-unit apartment building in Overtown has been owned by the Bullard family for 30 years.
 Time and water damage had led it to need a serious renovation.

-Rebuilding Together oversees and manages this project for the CRA.
-All six units will be rent restricted after the completion of the
+Rebuilding Together, a nonprofit corporation oversees and manages this project for the CRA.
+All six units will be rent restricted after the completion of the construction work.
+Projected to open Spring of 2022.